bean-mhm/realbloom/README.md

 <!-- USAGE -->
 ## Using RealBloom

 Check out [this page](USAGE.md) for a step-by-step tutorial on getting started with RealBloom.
+This tutorial will cover most of the things you need to know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>